SAFEGUARDING/CHILD PROTECTION POLICY

 Equalities Statement

-MAF values diversity and as such our activities are inclusive.
+MAF values diversity and as such its activities are inclusive.
 Many individuals and communities experience unlawful and unfair discrimination and oppression on the grounds of their race, disability, age, sexual orientation, sex, gender identity, religion or belief, marriage or civil partnership and/or pregnancy or maternity.
 We believe that equality for all is a basic human right and create our services and opportunities within the legislative framework of The Equalities Act 2010.

 We recognise that LGBT young people or young people who identify as non-binary may disclose sensitive information to therapists or staff.
 It is our policy to uphold their trust and maintain their confidentiality unless circumstances prevail that demands breaking confidentiality.
 This is explained in the procedure below.
 MAF is proactive in creating a safe space for the LGBT community and is guided by the requirements of the LGBT Gold Charter.